David-Desmaisons/ComposableAsync/README.md

 ###ActorFactory constructor parameter

+EasyActor provide currently two Actor factories.
+An actory factory implements the IActorFactory

+	//Factory to create actor from POCO
+	public interface IActorFactory
+	{
+            //Build an actor from a POCO
+            //T should an interface througth which the actor will be seen T Build<T>(T concrete) where T : class;
+	}

-Standard factory is  ActorFactory:
+Standard factory is ActorFactory that will instanciate actors living each in its own thread:

 		var factory = new ActorFactory(priority:Priority.AboveNormal);

-* priority (default to Normal) to choose the priority of the Thread priority where Actor methods will run.
+Priority argument (default to Normal) define the priority of the threads where Actor methods will run.
 This value maps directly with Thread priority.

 		public enum Priority
 		{